 This book was recommended to me by a group of reluctant readers.
 How much more endorsement can you get?!

 Allegedly is a dark story about a girl convicted of murdering a baby when she was a young child–and that’s just the opening premise!
-From there, the mystery and drama only grows.
+From there, the mystery and drama only grow.

 I’ve already done a full review of Allegedly here, but it still stands as one of the most popular books in my classroom library.
 I find that this title works really well for reluctant female readers, who are often forgotten in our desperation to get boys to read.